 The anger and frustration with Oracle’s business practices has moved at least one national government to investigate and find fault with Oracle’s tactics.

-Chile’s National Economic Prosecutor (the FNE) conducted an investigation of Oracle’s licensing and audit practices for anti-competitive practices.
+In 2018, Chile’s National Economic Prosecutor (the FNE) conducted an investigation of Oracle’s licensing and audit practices for anti-competitive practices.
 The FNE reviewed approximately 100 Oracle clients – many of them large sophisticated companies – to determine why Oracle found them out of compliance and forced them to pay large sums of money to Oracle.
 This move by the Chilean government may be the first salvo by governments to take back control of their relationships with Oracle.

 What the FNE discovered was that Oracle’s audit results found customers to be out of compliance because of incorrect or automatic installation of products where customers did not know, and were not warned, that a separate license was required.